q-viper/q-viper.github.io/_posts/2020-02-25-building-ocr-for-devanagari-handwritten-character.md

 <!-- /wp:image -->

 <!-- wp:paragraph -->
 <p>Finding the real position of text is another problem.
 Because on realtime, image can consists lot of noise and there is always a chance of finding the false shapes.
-To handle this i have wrote some formula.
-Here i set the some pixel values to be noise and neglect them.
+To handle this I have wrote some formula.
+Here I set the some pixel values to be noise and neglect them.
 Then we keep checking from the top of the image.
 Whenever we find the foreground pixels more than the noise value, we crop the image from the position <em>current_row — noise_value.</em> We do same for other 3 sides also.</p>
 <!-- /wp:paragraph -->

 <!-- wp:image -->